Khiel-Caceres/Software-Development-Project-LBYCPD2---EQ2/README.md

 VerifyMySymptoms (VMS): COVID-19 Monitor

-Tasks for Back-End:
+Tasks for Front-End:
-1. Fix Login System
+1. Fix whole login system
-2. Optimize symptoms checker system
+2. Interactions/Transitions of Login to different interfaces
-3. Research on database
+3. Connection of Report Bugs in Login to Admin Interface
-4. Implement database system
+4. Find a way to make a different text file for each user type where each user type account is saved there